xralf/rundb/README.md

 createdb -U postgres rundb
 ~~~

-This project assumes that the `hba.conf` file has this `md5` autehtication mode:
+This project assumes that the `hba.conf` file has this `md5` authentication mode:
 ~~~
 # Database administrative login by Unix domain socket
 local   all             postgres                                md5